 How it Works

 Structural Integration corrects posture, tension, and imbalance in the body, allowing for new possibility in movement and a sense of well-being and uprightness.
-This is accomplished by working with direct pressure on the connective tissue that envelopes each muscle, organ, bone, and nerve.
+This is accomplished by working on the connective tissue that envelopes each muscle, organ, bone, and nerve.

 “When I talk about balancing muscles, I’m talking about balancing the right side with the left side.
 Balancing the front of the body against the back of the body, and finally, balancing the innermost muscles with the outermost, the inside working with the outside, this is the most important of these balances, and we start from the outside working in…”